akalverboer/python_draughts_10x10/README.md

 Run it!
 =======
-MAD100.py is contained in five python files:
+MAD100.py is developed with Python 2.7.3 and is contained in five Python files:
 - mad100_run.py
 - mad100.py
 - mad100_moves.py